Propeller: Screw propellers

 Despite experimentation with screw propulsion before the 1830s, few of these inventions were pursued to the testing stage, and those that were proved unsatisfactory for one reason or another.

 Smith's original 1836 patent for a screw propeller of two full turns.
 He would later revise the patent, reducing the length to one turn.

 In 1835, two inventors in Britain, John Ericsson and Francis Pettit Smith, began working separately on the problem.
-Smith was first to take out a screw propeller patent on 31 May, while Ericsson, a gifted Swedish engineer then working in Britain, filed his patent six weeks later.
+Smith was first to take out a screw propeller patent on 31 May, while Ericsson, a Swedish engineer then working in Britain, filed his patent six weeks later.
 Smith quickly built a small model boat to test his invention, which was demonstrated first on a pond at his Hendon farm, and later at the Royal Adelaide Gallery of Practical Science in London, where it was seen by the Secretary of the Navy, Sir William Barrow.
 Having secured the patronage of a London banker named Wright, Smith then built a 30 ft, 6 hp canal boat of six tons burthen called Francis Smith, which was fitted with his wooden propeller and demonstrated on the Paddington Canal from November 1836 to September 1837.
-By a fortuitous accident, the wooden propeller of two turns was damaged during a voyage in February 1837, and to Smith's surprise the broken propeller, which now consisted of only a single turn, doubled the boat's previous speed, from about four miles an hour to eight.
+In February 1837, the wooden propeller of two turns was damaged during a voyage, and to Smith's surprise, the broken propeller which now consisted of only a single turn doubled the boat's previous speed from about four miles an hour to eight.
 Smith would subsequently file a revised patent in keeping with this accidental discovery.

 Ericsson's original patent for a contra-rotating screw propulsion.